outsinre/outsinre.github.com/_posts/2015-03-25-gentoo-installation.md

     2. _#_ mkfs.ext4 /dev/sda12
 8. From step 5 we know the Ubuntu swap partition is `/dev/sda7`.
 So we need to activate it:
     1. _#_ swapon /dev/sda7
+    2. If you need to create a new swap partition, use command `mkswap /dev/sdaXY` to format the partition.
 9. Mount the ewnly created partitions into the LiveDVD USB stick.
 Make sure the `gentoo` directory exists in /mnt/gentoo, otherwise create one.
     1. _#_ mount /dev/sda12 /mnt/gentoo
     2. _#_ mkdir /mnt/gentoo/boot
     3. _#_ mount /dev/sda10 /mnt/gentoo/boot
+    4. If there is a separate home partition: `mkdir /mnt/gentoo/home` and `mount /dev/sdaXY /mnt/gentoo/home`.
 9. Setting the date and time using `date` command.
 10. Go to the Gentoo mountpoint where the root file system is mounted (most likely /mnt/gentoo): `cd /mnt/gentoo`.
 11. Downloading the stage tarball with Chrome application in LiveDVD.
 Go to [Installation media](https://www.gentoo.org/main/en/where.xml) and then to [amd64 multilib](http://distfiles.gentoo.org/releases/amd64/autobuilds/current-stage3-amd64/).
 You will find `stage3-amd64-20150319.tar.bz2`.
 Just download!